Terms of Service

 8.3 Intelligence Layer and Data Products

-Korvos may use anonymised, aggregated data derived from Platform usage to develop and offer intelligence products and services, including but not limited to:
+Korvos may use anonymised, aggregated data derived from Platform usage to improve the Platform and to produce internal benchmarks and de-identified research, including:

-2. Compliance benchmarks comparing anonymised performance metrics across the platform (e.g., average KYC completion time, programme quality indicators).
+1. Compliance benchmarks comparing anonymised performance metrics across the platform (for example, average KYC completion time and programme-quality indicators).

 All intelligence products are subject to the following safeguards: